-- How doe the camper see themselves at camp? - What pronouns/name do they prefer? - How has the family identified the child in their community? - How can we best serve the child and family to ensure that they are safe and respected? - Would the like staff to be notified of the child's gender identity?
-(This may be helpful in preparing staff if the child's privacy is not kept confidential)
+- How does the camper see themselves at camp? - What pronouns/name do they prefer? - How has the family identified the child in their community? - How can we best serve the child and family to ensure that they are safe and respected? - Would they like staff to be notified of the child's gender identity?
+(This may be helpful in preparing staff if the child's privacy is not kept confidential) - Camp staff should inform the family how dorm rooms are set up on campus (i.e. will campers have their own rooms or will they share with a roommate, is there an option for the camper to have a single room).
+Camp staff should discuss with families what the family's preference is for the camper, to room by themselves or with a roommate. - Are there any specific medical needs that the child has?
+Is there medication or emotional challenges the child is dealing with? - Would the camper or their family like their identity to be addressed with the camper's roommate or staff before they arrive?
+Either is an option. - Information should not be given preemptively to parents of the transgender camper's roommate.
+This is confidential and will only be shared if the family has chosen to do so.